cortsf/quterofi/README.md

 See [Usage of the set_quickmarks userscript](#usage-of-the-set_quickmarks-userscript) for instruction on how to setup quickmarks declared in `quterofi.toml`.

 ### Example
+Brief example skipping many useful rules like `ghic`, `ghpc` or `ghd`, for github closed issues, closed pulls and discussions, respectively.
+For brevity.

 ``` toml
 ## Quterofi rules
 ####################